Hi Sue

 3. Reading and writing

-Make little word cards, with the German words on the front, and the English translation on the reverse.
-For example, if the word “morgen” is on the front, the word “tomorrow” will be on the reverse.
-Let your son start by studying five word cards; add five new word cards to the pile, every time he knows the meaning of the words, and can read and spell them correctly.
+Make little word cards with the German words on the front and the English translation on the reverse.
+For example, if “morgen” is on the front, “tomorrow” will be on the reverse.
+Let your son start by studying five word cards; add five new cards to the pile every time he knows the meaning of the words and can read and spell them correctly.
 Regularly review and test old word cards.

-Improving a child’s cognitive skills will greatly accelerate the process of learning a second language.
+Improving a child’s cognitive skills will significantly accelerate learning a second language.
 Consider subscribing him to Edublox Online Tutor, specifically Development Tutor.

 Gertraud, I trust that the advice above will help your son on the road to success.